 The partnership is a unique forum that brings together Indonesian and Australian decision makers from government and industry to foster enduring relations and to maximise the opportunities for development and collaboration amongst the Indonesian and Australian red meat and cattle sector.

-The Department of Agriculture and Water Resources is represented on the partnership’s Australian delegation and provides secretariat support along with the Department of Foreign Affairs and Trade.
+The Department of Agriculture is represented on the partnership’s Australian delegation and provides secretariat support along with the Department of Foreign Affairs and Trade.

 Programmes of work

 Advice and recommendations from the partnership are translated into practical work programmes to develop a competitive, efficient and sustainable Australia-Indonesia beef and cattle industry.

 As of April 2016 more than $15 million had been contributed by the partnership to programmes on priority development areas in the red meat and cattle sector, such as breeding, transport and logistics, processing and skills development.
 Programmes funded since 2013 include:

 Indonesia-Australia Commercial Cattle Breeding Program

 This $8 million (2016–2019) programme aims to work with medium to large enterprises, and commercial smallholder cooperatives to develop commercially sustainable beef cattle breeding models.
 The outcomes of this project will be shared with the broader commercial beef cattle industry in Indonesia, enabling innovation, expansion and investment in the sector.
 For more information visit the

 Skills Development Short Courses